Tuesday July 30, 2019 | 7:30PM (Pre-concert talk at 6:45PM)

 “The individual soloists are remarkable… a perfection of intonation, articulation and homogeneity.” – Répertoire Magazine (France)

-This concert is generously supported by Eric Wyness, Jocelyn Pritchard, Dr. Katherine E. Paton, and Melody Mason
+This concert is generously supported by Eric Wyness, Jocelyn Pritchard, Dr. Katherine E. Paton, Melody Mason & Joseph Gilling, and Fran Watters & Paul Devine.

 Johann Sebastian Bach (1685-1750)